 Ph.D.
 Telecommunications, Université du Québec (INRS), Canada

 M.S.
-Ingénierie des Systèmes Informatiques Communicants, Télécom Bretagne, France
+Ingénierie des Systèmes Informatiques Communicants, Télécom Bretagne (IMT Atlantique), France

 B.S.
-Electrical and Electronic Engineering, Lebanese University, Lebanon
+Electrical and Electronics Engineering, Lebanese University, Lebanon

 Data and Computer Communications, Electromagnetic theory.